How To Paint A Christmas Wreath On A Burlap Canvas

 To paint the Christmas Wreath, I started with my darkest color of green mixed with some black and my detail paintbrush to paint the leaves all the way around.
 It all starts to look the same at this stage, but don’t worry.
 When we begin adding secondary colors, you will start to see the separation in the leaves.

 Once you have all the modeling paste covered with your first layer of dark green leaves, mix some white into your dark green paint and very quickly go over all your leaves with the lighter color.
 Don’t overthink it too much.
-Add more white to your green and continue anding layers to your leaves here and there.
+Add more white to your green and continue adding layers to your leaves here and there.
 No two leaves will look the same.
 You want the variations in colors.

 Then, if you want a frosty wreath, go in with pure white paint as your top layer on your leaves.